RoxanneMango/CCP_WebServer/README.md

 - Both the server (main.cpp) and database (database/db.cpp) have autosave functions running on one minute intervals.
 - The server autosave sends UPDATE queries to the database
 - The database writes its current state to the savefile (database.db)

-Observer pattern
-- BlackJack::run() runs on a seperate thread than the server once the game is started
-- BlackJack bases its state and actions on (a combination of) flag(s) which it constantly observes in the BlackJack::run() function
-- BlackJack flags are set by the server

 ### Concurrency pattern(s)
 Readers–writer lock